© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Penllergaer orchideous house is a scheduled monument protected by Cadw under reference GM596.
 View the official record →

-Penllergaer orchideous house is a Post Medieval and Modern period garden building located in Wales, designated as a scheduled ancient monument under Cadw reference GM596.
+Penllergaer orchideous house is a post-medieval and modern glasshouse structure located in Wales, designated as a scheduled ancient monument under Cadw reference SAM GM596.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM596.

 Penllergaer orchideous house dates from the post medieval/modern period, and is classified as a garden building.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Penllergaer orchideous house is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM596.